devBoysal/Classic-Arcade-Game-Frogger/README.md

 Another enjoyable project for myself, pushing my javascript knowledge and experience further and further

-If You'd like to play a live version, please click <a href="https://devboysal.github.io/Classic-Arcade-Game-Frogger/">RIGHT HERE</a>
+If you'd like to play a live version, please click <a href="https://devboysal.github.io/Classic-Arcade-Game-Frogger/">RIGHT HERE</a>

 ## Instructions